 I used to give my husband a hard time for reading the words for the kids when they were young, but then I realized how he was making reading more enjoyable for the kids and in the end, they all learned to be great readers over time.

-For teaching kids Kindergarden to 3rd grade to read, these are textbooks and workbooks I have used for all my kids and have been so happy with how easy they are to use.
+For teaching kids Kindergarten to 3rd grade to read, these are textbooks and workbooks I have used for all my kids and have been so happy with how easy they are to use.

 Pathway Readers Grade 1: This is a very old reading curriculum that has simple stories with great lessons.
 It’s a great transition from the Teach Your Child To Read In 100 Lessons.
 The program goes through high school, but I only use it for first grade.

-Wordly Wise Book 2: This is great for 2nd grade through high school and will really develop your child’s vocabulary.
+Wordly Wise: This is great for 2nd grade through high school and will really develop your child’s vocabulary.
 I find that Wordly Wise 1 is too easy for my kids and instead focus on the other curriculum above.
 But as soon as they have those mastered, Wordly Wise is my go-to workbook for my kids.
 (To save money, I never buy the answer keys.)

 Once my kids are proficient readers, I don’t assign much for Language Arts.
 I do require them to always be reading something and offer up some recommendations for popular literature books, but leave it up to them to choose.
 Here’s a list of some of our favorites so far: